The philosophy department has a number of ways for prospective and current students to get involved.

 If the Bio-ethics Bowl doesn’t interest you, then perhaps one of the many social justice panels hosted by the Ethics Center will.

-Additionally, the Philosophy Club meets bi-weekly from noon to 1:00pm in Pierson room A.
+Additionally, the Philosophy Club meets every other week from noon to 1:00pm in Pierson room A. The last topic for this year (April 18th) will be: “What Does it Mean To Be a ‘Good’ Person?”

 What is philosophy?